yoko-yamanouchi/APICSS/README.md

 **New approach**

-- "Class name should be based on their own properties prepare for using whatever purpose in the future."
+- "Class name should be based on their own properties to prepare for using whatever purpose in the future."

 ## Resources